Should I Get an MBA?

 Today’s employers are looking for problem solvers who can adapt to a changing economy, and an MBA can help you develop those qualities.
-The top three reasons recruiters say they hire MBA grads are for their strategic thinking skills, communication skills and versatile skill sets according to the 2021 GMAC survey, "Demand of Graduate Management Talent: 2021 Hiring Projections and Salary Trends" (2021 GMAC PDF source).
+According to the 2022 GMAC "Corporate Recruiters Survey: 2022 Summary Report" (Corporate Recruiters PDF source), the top three reasons recruiters hire MBA graduates are:

-As you weigh the potential benefits of getting an MBA, consider the following three reasons for taking your education to the next level.
+As you weigh the potential benefits of getting an MBA, consider these four reasons for taking your education to the next level.

-An MBA can provide you with the skills you need to move up to a management role.
-About two-thirds of business school graduates reported that they advanced at least one job level after they obtained their graduate business degree, according to the 2022 GMAC report.
-For some employees, the MBA had an even greater impact on career advancement.
-More than 85% of junior-level employees reported that they had moved up from an entry-level position as a result of their MBA.
+For some employees, the MBA had an even more significant impact on career advancement.
+For example, more than 85% of junior-level employees reported that they had moved up from an entry-level position as a result of their MBA.
 Although having an MBA never guarantees that you’ll get promoted, it can give you an edge over other candidates.

 You might not need to wait very long to get tangible benefits from your program.
-Some MBA courses include embedded credentials—for example, the Project Management for PMP® Certification—you can earn within your MBA courses.
-These industry-recognized certifications can help you enhance your resume even before you graduate.
+Some MBA courses include embedded credentials — for example, the Project Management for PMP® Certification — you can earn within your MBA courses.
+These industry-recognized certifications can help you boost your resume even before you graduate.

 “Leadership is not about standing up and barking orders.
 Today’s organizations are looking for leaders who can jump into the trenches and help achieve goals,” said Dr. Yolanda Jackson, an instructor at Southern New Hampshire University (SNHU).